Frequently Asked Questions

 32-bit or 64-bit.

 How to know which version of Windows you are using?

 Windows Tablets — versions supported

 You can use your Systems2win application if your tablet...

-- Runs Windows 8 (not Windows RT)
+- Runs Windows 8 or higher (not Windows RT)

 - Has enough memory to run Microsoft Office